MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 ### SQL Server Reporting Services

 SQL Server Reporting Services is required for installing a reporting services point that lets you run reports.
+Configuration Manager supports the same versions of SQL Server for reporting as it does for the site database.

+For more information, see [Prerequisites for reporting in Configuration Manager](../../servers/manage/prerequisites-for-reporting.md).

 > [!IMPORTANT]
 > After you upgrade SQL Server from a previous version, you might see the following error: *Report Builder Does Not Exist*.
 > To resolve this error, you must reinstall the reporting services point site system role.

+### Data warehouse service point

+The data warehouse uses a separate database.
+You can host it on the site database server, or a separate SQL Server.
+For more information, see [The data warehouse service point for Configuration Manager](../../servers/manage/data-warehouse.md).

 ### SQL Server ports